Sponsored Riders and Programs

 Lead by Jennifer, a seasoned rider with more than two decades of experience, she has prominently competed in hunter jumpers on the A circuit.
 Her expertise lies in the meticulous development of a young horse string, showcasing her dedication to nurturing equine talent.
 Jennifer has secured numerous champion and reserve titles on the West Coast, showcasing her remarkable talent with young horses.
 Her accolades extend to multiple invitationals, and she has demonstrated her prowess by successfully competing in mini prixs, establishing a formidable presence in the highly competitive equestrian realm.

-@fletcherstreeturbanridingclub continues to make history with helping inner city Philadelphia kids learn to care for and ride horses on the streets of Philly.
+Fletcher Street Urban Riding Club@fletcherstreeturbanridingclub continues to make history with helping inner city Philadelphia kids learn to care for and ride horses on the streets of Philly.
 Please look them up and hear the complete story of Ellis Ferrell and his dream coming true.
 FSURC is a 501c nonprofit.
 We supply Fletcher Street with Tack Butter and we teach clinics and visit them every chance we get.